NahejL/Ben-Me_Super_Duper_Function_DB/app_properties.md

-# what can we do with the app ?
+# What can we do with the app ?
-app to user API.
+app -to> user API.
 ```c#
 class App {